databricks/scala-style-guide/README.md

 - It is OK to use one-character variable names in small, localized scope.
 For example, "i" is commonly used as the loop index for a small loop body (e.g. 10 lines of code).
 However, do NOT use "l" (as in Larry) as the identifier, because it is very difficult to differentiate "l" from "1", "|", "I".

+- Underscores in names (_) are not actually forbidden by the compiler, but are strongly discouraged as they have special meaning within the Scala syntax.

 ### <a name='linelength'>Line Length</a>